Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 `Windows Key -> type “UAC” and press enter`

 Feel free to adjust this setting as you wish but I recommend setting it to “always notify.”
+[Why put UAC on "always notify?
+FAQ](https://github.com/Babyeggz/CyberDump/blob/master/Cyber%20Security%20Lab/LabFAQ.md#q-why-set-user-account-control-uac-to-highest-setting)

 ## Python 3 and JetBrains PyCharm Installation and Setup
 This is all pretty straight forward, for the purpose of saving time I will assume that you will not have any troubles with this part of the guide if you have installed things before.
 Here is a video computer science teacher that made a video for his students in his class covering this.
 It's only about 10 minutes long so dont worry.
 (I may come back and do a step by step myself for the guide)